act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 #### Failed Example 4

-This `video` element has a [instrument][] to pause, stop, or turn the audio volume off but its `button` elements do not have accessible names.
+This `video` element has an [instrument][] to pause, stop, or turn the audio volume off but its `button` elements do not have accessible names.

 ```html
 <head>